About this listing

 I also love exploring this city, using books like Richard Barrett's Medical Walks of London or Peter Ackroyd's London: A Biography as a guide.

-I'm currently in Florence, Italy, working on my next book - a story about my grandmother's life when she was a teenager in the underground army in Poland during WW2.
+I'm currently in Los Angeles, working on my podcasting empire (Pillowfort Production), and also on my next book - a story about my grandmother's life when she was a teenager in the underground army in Poland during WW2.

 I'm a voracious traveller; I was born in Malaysia to Polish-American parents, grew up in New Orleans, spent five years living just outside LA (though it's where most of my family still live), went to high school in Washington D.C., and college at Oberlin, in Ohio.
 I moved to the UK because I fell in love when I was studying abroad in Glasgow, Scotland.
 That relationship didn't last, but my love for the country remains.

 I've lived in Glasgow where I learned to drink beer and eat haggis.
 I've lived in Leamington Spa near Birmingham in the Midlands where I discovered great curry and the cycle paths and canals that criss cross the country.
 I lived in Guildford where I got my MSc and PhD in Social Psychology.
 I've lived in Brighton where I began to play beach volleyball competitively on the national tour.
-And now, I live in London, where I run on the canal, eat good food, consume local culture and generally love the view.
+And I lived in London, where I ran on the canal, ate good food, consumed local culture and generally loved the view.
+I've also done stints in Florence, Italy and Paris, France.
+Next up: Paris again.
+Or Tokyo for the 2020 Olympics.
+Who knows?
+The world is our oyster.